Necessary and Sufficient Conditions for Optimal Control of Semilinear Stochastic Partial Differential Equations: Funding

-The authors would like to thank Andrzej \'{S}wi\c{e}ch for his helpful comments on a first version of this manuscript.
-This work was funded by Deutsche Forschungsgemeinschaft (DFG) through grant CRC 910 ``Control of self-organizing nonlinear systems: Theoretical methods and concepts of application,'' Project (A10) ``Control of stochastic mean-field equations with applications to brain networks.''
+This work was funded by Deutsche Forschungsgemeinschaft (DFG) through grant CRC 910 ``Control of self-organizing nonlinear systems: Theoretical methods and concepts of application,'' Project (A10) ``Control of stochastic mean-field equations with applications to brain networks,'' while the second author was affiliated with Technische Universit\"at Berlin.